Governor Cuomo introduces New York State hand sanitizer to help combat COVID-19

 ALBANY, N.Y.
-(WTEN) –The number of positive COVID-19 cases in New York State has risen slightly to 142 total.
+(NEWS10) — The number of positive COVID-19 cases in New York State has risen to 142 total.
 Of those positive cases, only eight are hospitalized.

 New York State Governor Andrew Cuomo announced on Monday a new way for New York State to combat to coronavirus: New York State hand sanitizer.